By Jennifer L. Hesterman

 Ayman al-Zawahiri was imprisoned in a roundup of radicals following the assassination of Egyptian president Anwar Sadat.
 Al-Zawahiri was reportedly tortured in prison.
 He started reading Qutb's work, became a follower, and upon release from prison joined the Egyptian Islamic Jihad.
 Al-Zawahiri personally mentored bin Laden and they co-authored the 1998 fatwa that continues to serve as a call to arms for jihadists.
 Al-Zawahiri is currently at the top of the U.S. most wanted list, and his possible capture was the subject of last December's deadly meeting between CIA officers and a Jordanian double agent and suicide bomber in Afghanistan.

-Barriers to success Jihadism and recidivism are complex and multifaceted issues.
+Jihadism and recidivism are complex and multifaceted issues.
 The call to jihad is global, and radical ideology is not confined to a single nation-state; therefore, diplomatic and economic engagement is spread thinly and is largely ineffective.
 Similarly, there is no specific terrorist organization to target; recidivists belong to many branches of al-Qaeda.
 At least nine designated foreign terrorist organizations espouse radical Islamic ideologies and could play host to recidivists.

 There is no universal system, program, or central location for processing and rehabilitating detainees.
 This "county option" means a lack of control and oversight.